DaSpood/Pandora/README.md

 Overall, try to keep it simple.
 Some mechanics are overly complicated, but can either be dumbed down to a more simple mechanic, or ignored because the details aren't that important.

-***WARNING: THE LOOT TABLE FORMAT IS NOT YET FINALIZED AND MAY STILL CHANGE UNEXPECTEDLY AS I FIGURE OUT HOW TO PROPERLY HANDLE EVERYTHING.
-THIS WARNING WILL BE REMOVED ONCE IT'S STABLE.***

-### Config

-The simulator will let you save and load configs to not have to manually pick every parameter every time.
-This section will be expanded when that feature is ready.

 ### Opening algorithm